its-rajesh/rajesh/content/projects/dbss/index.md

 ---

-## 🎧 Distance-Based Source Separation
+## Distance-Based Source Separation

-This project explores **distance-aware source separation** using multichannel arrays.
-The goal is to learn a *distance mask* that separates near and far sources directly from spatial cues.

-Key ideas:
-- Multichannel recordings simulated with varying source distances (1 m, 2.5 m, 4 m)
-- Time–frequency features such as IPD, ILD, ITD, and coherence
-- Distance-conditioned masks that can be “dragged” across thresholds
+In source separation, even defining what a “source” is can be surprisingly tricky.
+Some define it as broad categories like speech and music, while others think of it as individual instruments, voices, or background noises.
+But rather than obsessing over the definition itself, I prefer to approach the problem from a more human and practical perspective: what do we actually want to hear?

+Imagine sitting in a busy restaurant: surrounded by chatter, clinking plates, and background music; yet all you really want is to clearly hear the person sitting across from you.
+This simple scenario captures the motivation: to separate sounds based on distance.
+Instead of fixed labels like “music” or “noise,” I aim to classify sources as near or far, where “near” and “far” are themselves relative and adaptive.

+My broader goal is to develop a system that can accurately estimate distance from multichannel recordings and use that information to cleanly separate sources according to spatial proximity.
+In other words, a model that not only hears what is being said, but also understands where it’s coming from.

 ---

-### 🧪 Interactive Demo
+### Interactive Demo

-The demo below lets you **adjust the distance threshold** (τ) interactively.
-When you move the slider:
-- The **green overlay** shows the STFT regions dominated by sources within τ meters.
-- The **bottom audio player** plays the “distance-selected” (near) mixture.
-- Everything runs locally in your browser — no uploads.
+A system like this would be ideal: one that estimates clean sources relative to their distance.
+You can listen to the multichannel mixture, view the STFT mask, and hear the separated source corresponding to the chosen distance.

-> 💡 Tip: try τ = 1 m, 2 m, 4 m to hear the progressive separation.
+> 💡 Tip: try moving τ = 1 m, 2 m, 4 m to hear the progressive separation.

 <iframe
   src="/rajesh/projects/dbss/site/index.html"